 Women are welcome to use these recipes for their pre-shave oil and aftershave lotion needs.
 You may want to change the essential oil blends to something a little less earthy, if you are so inclined.
 Unless of course you are like me and love earthy scents over flowery scents.
 And no – I am not at all saying that all women love flowery perfumes and men need to smell all rugged.
 Let’s not get into that discussion right now.

 I digress.
-Let’s get to these recipes (which may have affiliate links) and then I want to talk a little bit about the essential oils I choose.
+Let’s get to these recipes and then I want to talk a little bit about the essential oils I choose.
 Because it actually matters quite a bit.
 It is likely obvious why I choose coconut oil.
 It is such a powerful oil with lots of uses!

 - 1 cup olive oil